10 Standard Writing Tips and What's Wrong With Them

 4. You’re probably familiar with the idea of the ‘inciting incident’, the event at the start of the story that, when the protagonist finds out about it, puts them in motion.
 It’s common for the next piece of writing advice to be about that.

 While there are hundreds of books that talk about this and give plenty of examples, no one that I know of explains the mechanics behind it, or how the ‘inciting incident’ works with various other mechanisms to be part of a cohesive theory of stories.
 You are just expected to assume that there is such a thing and that you had better have one.
+What you need to know is what a vacuum is in relation to fiction -- and which of the five specific types of vacuum applies to your story at any given moment in it.

 5. The antagonist is normally defined in most story advice as the person who is trying to stop the protagonist from getting what they want.